jwebster2469/ChatGPT-store/README.md

 Sourceduty won't use ChatGPT without also using GitHub.
 This repository will be used to prove and dispute the originality of Sourceduty GPTs.
 Sourceduty continues to competively exert a strong effort to build and expand original copyright-protected custom GPTs.

 Due to the delay, some of Sourceduty's custom GPTs have been reserved for publication planned after OpenAI monetizes the ChatGPT Store.
 [Image Emulator](https://chat.openai.com/g/g-RF3VlAjnL-image-emulator) and [House Design](https://chat.openai.com/g/g-WgXvQZZ5a-house-design) are Sourcerduty's most popular GPTs currently with 1K+ chats each.
-Following closely behind is [ASCII Text Art](https://chat.openai.com/g/g-G7eF51owY-ascii-text-art), [Compare Documents](https://chat.openai.com/g/g-zUfIyG8eY-compare-documents) and [Road Map](https://chat.openai.com/g/g-iO18HeHn2-road-map).
+Following closely behind is [Compare Documents](https://chat.openai.com/g/g-zUfIyG8eY-compare-documents), [ASCII Text Art](https://chat.openai.com/g/g-G7eF51owY-ascii-text-art) and [Road Map](https://chat.openai.com/g/g-iO18HeHn2-road-map).
 Five custom GPTs have been created in preparation for SORA videos.

 Inquire by email to buy any of Sourceduty's custom GPTs.
 Ownership documentation and records for each custom GPT's instructions are sent to buyers.
 No post-sale bug fixes or improvements will be added to any custom GPTs sold by Sourceduty.
 Buying and popularizing a custom GPT could be very profitable for another person, business or brand.